marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     namespace         : Manage Azure Service Bus Namespace. queue             : Manage Azure Service Bus Queue and Authorization Rule. topic             : Manage Azure Service Bus Topic and Authorization Rule.

+Do you need to manage service fabric?

+marlon@Azure:~$ az sf -h

+Group
+    az sf : Manage and administer Azure Service Fabric clusters.
+        This command group is in preview.
+It may be changed/removed in a future release.
+Subgroups:
+    application      : Manage applications running on an Azure Service Fabric cluster. application-type : Manage application types on an Azure Service Fabric cluster. cluster          : Manage an Azure Service Fabric cluster. service          : Manage services running on an Azure Service Fabric cluster.

 </pre>